Answers

-"Can't you see why so many candidates didn't answer your survey?"
+you see why so many [Christian] candidates didn't answer your survey?"

-Christian testimonies are hard to fake.
-You either have a Christian testimony or you don't.
-And if
+testimony is hard to fake.
+You either have one or you don't.
+And if Christian candidates

-those candidates repeat Peter's error in the high priest's courtyard when he denied
+they make the same error that Peter made in the high priest's courtyard when he

 "But Peter said, 'Man, I do not know what you are saying!'